 - Step 2 Enter a Header From: address to use when sending alerts, or select Automatically Generated ("alert@<hostname>"). - Step 3 Mark the checkbox if you want to specify the number of seconds to wait between sending duplicate alerts.
-For more information, see Sending Duplicate Alerts, page 26-24.
+For more information, see Sending Duplicate Alerts, page 26-18. - Specify the initial number of seconds to wait before sending a duplicate alert. - Specify the maximum number of seconds to wait before sending a duplicate alert.

-- Specify the initial number of seconds to wait before sending a duplicate alert. - Specify the maximum number of seconds to wait before sending a duplicate alert. - Step 4 You can enable AutoSupport by checking the IronPort AutoSupport option.
-For more information about AutoSupport, see IronPort AutoSupport, page 26-25. - If AutoSupport is enabled, the weekly AutoSupport report is sent to alert recipients set to receive System alerts at the Information level.
-You can disable this via the checkbox. - Step 5 Click Submit to edit the alert settings. - Step 6 Click the Commit Changes button, add an optional comment if necessary, then click Commit Changes to save the changes.
+- Step 4 You can enable AutoSupport by checking the Cisco IronPort AutoSupport option.
+For more information about AutoSupport, see Cisco IronPort AutoSupport, page 26-18. - If AutoSupport is enabled, the weekly AutoSupport report is sent to alert recipients set to receive System alerts at the Information level.
+You can disable this via the checkbox. - Step 5 Submit and commit your changes.